Laxman Shrawan Bhatkar

-Laxman Shrawan Bhatkar (born 1901 in Thugaon Amravati district - 1970) was a politician and social worker from Central Provinces and Berar of British India.
+Laxman Shrawan Bhatkar (born 1901 – 7 February 1970) was a politician and social worker from Central Provinces and Berar of British Raj.
 He was born in 1901 at Thugaon village of then Amravati district of the Province.
-He studied at Depressed Classes Mission High School at Bombay.
+He studied at Depressed Classes Mission High School at Mumbai.

-Later he became member of Satyasodhak samaj under the guidance of great Maharshi Vitthal Ramji Shinde.
+Later he became member of Satyashodhak Samaj under the guidance of great Vitthal Ramji Shinde.
 He used to compose playfolk songs and stories for the welfare of untouchables.
-For them, he started Chokhamela Hostel at Chikhali in Buldana district in 1921.
+For them, he started Chokhamela Hostel at Chikhali in Buldhana district in 1921.

-In 1951, he was elected to first Lok Sabha from the 2 seats of Buldana Akola constituency of then Madhya Pradesh State along with Gopalrao Khedkar.
-In 1957, he was re-elected as a representative of the second Lok Sabha from Buldana Akola constituency of then Bombay State.
-He represented Khamgaon (Lok Sabha constituency) in 3rd Lok Sabha.
+In 1951, he was elected to 1st Lok Sabha from the 2 seats of Buldana Akola constituency of then Madhya Pradesh State along with Gopalrao Bajirao Khedkar.
+In 1957, he was re-elected as a representative of the 2nd Lok Sabha from Buldana Akola constituency of then Bombay State.
+He represented Khamgaon Lok Sabha constituency in 3rd Lok Sabha.
 Along with it they were the Members of Constitution Assembly of India as Members (by province/state) Central Provinces and Berar.